progit/progit/de/02-git-basics/01-chapter2.markdown

 It’s worth mentioning that this changes your remote branch names, too.
 What used to be referenced at `pb/master` is now at `paul/master`.

-Beachte dabei, dass dies deine Branch Namen für externe Branches ebenfalls ändert.
+Beachte dabei, dass dies deine Branch Namen für Remote Branches ebenfalls ändert.
 Der Branch, der zuvor mit `pb/master` referenziert werden konnte, heißt jetzt `paul/master`.

 If you want to remove a reference for some reason — you’ve moved the server or are no longer using a particular mirror, or perhaps a contributor isn’t contributing anymore — you can use `git remote rm`: